arunqa/factory/README.md

   production, sandbox, devl, test, etc. they are running in.
   - This is especially helpful to show banners across the top/bottom of sites in dev/test/sandbox environments for clarity.
+  - Allow contexts to be carried into ClientCargo so generated web assets can use `location.hostname` as a way of indicating devl/sandbox/prod contexts.

+### Models

+- Use [Ajv JSON schema validator](https://ajv.js.org/) to validate models since need to be type-safe but fully extensible across resources.

 ### Visualization